-For many years, it was a norm for all business of all sizes to purchase their critical business software outright, providing them with the advantage of full ownership as well as the responsibility to maintain the software in optimal condition.
+For many years, it was a norm for all business of all sizes to purchase their critical business construction software outright, providing them with the advantage of full ownership as well as the responsibility to maintain the software in optimal condition.

 However, with the rapid advances in software development and deployment, many software vendors are offering companies, including construction businesses the opportunity to rent software on a monthly or yearly subscription basis.

-If you’re still searching for construction management software for your business, then the pricing model is something that should look into before you purchase one.
+If you’re still searching for construction job management software for your business, then the pricing model is something that should look into before you purchase one.
 Here are several reasons why the subscription model is much more beneficial than paying outright for software packages:

 Because of their expensive, one-time purchase nature, custom construction management solutions are often considered to be a capital expenditure by many builders and contractors.